AlanFreed/BioFibers.jl/README.md

                   precision::Int=5,
                   aligned::Bool=false)::String
 ```
-where the keyword `format` is a character that, whenever its value is 'E' or 'e', represents the scalar in a scientific notation; otherwise, it will be represented in a fixed-point notation.
-Keyword `precision` specifies the number of significant digits to be represented in the string, which can accept values from the set \{3…7\}.
+where the keyword `format` is a character that, whenever its value is 'E' or 'e', will represent scalar fields in scientific notation; otherwise, they will be represented in fixed-point notation.
+Keyword `precision` specifies the number of significant digits to be shown, which can accept values from the set \{3…7\}.
 Keyword `aligned`, when set to `true`, will add a white space in front of any non-negative scalar string representation, e.g., this could be useful when printing out a matrix of scalars; otherwise, there is no leading white space in its string representation, which is the default.

 ## AlveolarChord